wareya/BBAE/design.md

 Stack slot directive can only occur at the start of a function, after arguments and before any blocks or statements.

-The alignment of stack slots is derived from the size of the stack slot and implementation-defined.
+The implicit alignment of stack slots is derived from the size of the stack slot and implementation-defined.
 The standard alignment is the lowest power of 2 greater than or equal to the stack slot size with a maximum of 64, i.e. a slot of size 16 has 16-byte alignment but a slot of size 17 has 32-byte alignment.
 This can be overridden to a smaller value with the !align decorator, explained later.
+Because implicit alignment is implementation-defined, implementations are allowed to use different alignments than the standard alignment.

 Stack slots can be reordered, padded, or stored in different places (non-contiguously).
 For example, `b` in the following example could be padded to 16 bytes, or moved after `a`.
 It may also, on windows, place the `b` storage in the "shadow space" on the stack belonging to the parent function, while putting the `a` storage in the current function's own stack space, or vice versa.
 Stack slots may even be allocated on the heap instead of the stack.